nextlevelshit/medium/README.md

 ## How to unleash community based learning
 SO WE LEARN · UN-LEARN · RE-LEARN

-## How to track any client-side function call
-Hubber - Bringing Business Intelligence onto your Website

 ## How we are fooled by trivial and linear solutions
 A concession of complexity